 - Lac Courte Oreilles Band of Lake Superior Chippewa Indians v.
 Evers (W.D.
 Wis.
 2018 – present).
 Representing several tribes and their members in suit to preclude state taxation of fee property in reservations.

 - Little Traverse Bay Bands of Odawa Indians v.
 Snyder (W.D.
 Mich.
-2015 – present).
+2015 – 2019).
 Representing the Tribe in suit for recognition of treaty-defined reservation boundaries.

 - Wisconsin Department of Natural Resources v.
 Timber and Wood Products located in Sawyer County, 906 N.W.2d 707 (Wis.
 Ct.
 App.
 2017).
 Through the Mitchell Hamline Indian Law Impact Litigation Clinic, Amy assisted in the representation of the Lac Courte Oreilles Band of Lake Superior Chippewa Indians of Wisconsin.
 In that matter, the Wisconsin Court of Appeals upheld the district court’s dismissal of an in rem action against trees located on Tribal land finding that the Tribe’s sovereign immunity prevented such an action and there had been no clear and unequivocal waiver of the Tribe’s sovereign immunity.